arcticleo/umami-client/README.md

 end
 ```

-#### Viewing User Properties
+#### Viewing Visitor Properties in Umami Dashboard

 In your Umami dashboard:
 1. Navigate to **Sessions**
 2. Click on a visitor to view their session details
-3. The **Properties** column on the right shows all user properties
+3. The **Properties** column on the right shows all visitor properties
-4. You can also search for users by their distinct ID
+4. You can also search for visitors by their distinct ID

 ### Configuration Options